ednasawe/linux_server/README.md

 ### Resource

-**Choose A License** - Helpful website for picking out a license for an application.
+* **Choose A License** - Helpful website for picking out a license for an application.

-**Udacity** - Helpful in learning contents and resources to guide.
+* **Udacity** - Helpful in learning contents and resources to guide.

 ### How to Contribute

 Contributions are welcomes.
 If you find any typos, errors, or additional resources.
 First, fork this repository.
-- You can Fork Icon the project.
+- You can fork the project.
 - Or clone the repository to make changes.

 ```